hephae-co/aetheria-the-ai-powered-restaurant/README.md

     ```bash
     npm install
     ```
-2.  **Create a `.env` file**: Create a `.env` file in the root directory and add your Google Cloud project details.
-This is used by the backend server.
+2.  **Authenticate with Google Cloud**: For the backend server to access Vertex AI locally, you need to provide Application Default Credentials (ADC) by authenticating your `gcloud` CLI.
+    ```bash
+    gcloud auth application-default login
     ```
+3.  **Create a `.env` file (Optional)**: For local development, the server can automatically detect your Project ID and Location from your `gcloud` configuration or the GCP metadata server.
+However, you can explicitly override them by creating a `.env` file in the root directory.
+    ```
+    # .env (optional, overrides auto-detection)
     PROJECT_ID=YOUR_GOOGLE_CLOUD_PROJECT_ID
-    LOCATION=us-central1 # Or your desired Vertex AI region
+    LOCATION=us-central1
     ```
-    *Note: The `GEMINI_API_KEY` environment variable is not used by the backend server directly, as it leverages Google Cloud's Application Default Credentials via the `@google-cloud/vertexai` SDK.
-Ensure your `gcloud` CLI is authenticated to your project.*

-3.  **Start the development servers**:
+4.  **Start the development servers**:
     ```bash
     npm run dev
     ```
-    This command uses `concurrently` to start both the Vite frontend development server (typically on `http://localhost:5173`) and the Node.js backend API server (on `http://localhost:3000`).
-The Vite server is configured to proxy API requests to the backend server.
+    This command starts both the Vite frontend server (on `http://localhost:5173`) and the Node.js backend server (on `http://localhost:8080`).
+The Vite server will proxy API requests to the backend.

 ### 2. Local Docker Testing

-To build and run the application using Docker locally:
+To build and run the final production container locally:

-1.  **Ensure `.env` file exists**: Make sure you have created the `.env` file as described in the "Local Development" section.

-2.  **Build the Docker image**:
+1.  **Build the Docker image**:
     ```bash
     docker build -t aetheria-restaurant:slim .
     ```
-    *Note: The image name `aetheria-restaurant:slim` is used here.
-You can choose a different name/tag.*

-3.  **Run the Docker container**:
+2.  **Run the Docker container**:
     ```bash
-    docker run -p 3000:3000 --env-file .env aetheria-restaurant:slim
+    docker run -p 8080:8080 aetheria-restaurant:slim
     ```
-    *   `-p 3000:3000`: Maps port 3000 from your host to port 3000 in the container.
+    -   This command maps port `8080` from your local machine to port `8080` inside the container.
-    *   `--env-file .env`: Injects environment variables from your local `.env` file into the container.
-This is crucial for `PROJECT_ID` and `LOCATION`.
-    *   The `NODE_ENV` inside the container will default to `production`, which tells the `server.cjs` to serve the static frontend files.
+    -   The server inside the container will automatically detect the Project ID and Location if you have ADC set up.

-    Access the application at `http://localhost:3000`.
+    -   Access the application at `http://localhost:8080`.

 ### 3. Deploy to Cloud Run

-To deploy the full-stack application to Google Cloud Run, building directly from source:
+To deploy the full-stack application to Google Cloud Run, building directly from your local source code:

 1.  **Deploy to Cloud Run**:
     ```bash
-    gcloud run deploy aetheria-restaurant \\
+    gcloud run deploy aetheria-restaurant \
-        --source=. \\
+        --source=. \
-        --platform managed \\
+        --platform managed \
-        --region us-central1 \\
+        --region us-central1 \
-        --allow-unauthenticated \\
+        --allow-unauthenticated
-        --set-env-vars PROJECT_ID=YOUR_PROJECT_ID,LOCATION=us-central1,NODE_ENV=production
     ```
-    *   Replace `YOUR_PROJECT_ID` with your actual Google Cloud Project ID.
-    *   `--source=.`: This tells Cloud Run to build the container image directly from your local source code using Cloud Build.
+    -   `--source=.`: This tells Cloud Run to build the container image from your local source code using Google Cloud Build.
-    *   `--set-env-vars PROJECT_ID=YOUR_PROJECT_ID,LOCATION=us-central1,NODE_ENV=production`: This is critical.
-        *   `PROJECT_ID` and `LOCATION` are used by the backend to connect to Vertex AI.
-        *   `NODE_ENV=production` ensures that the `server.cjs` script within the container serves the built static frontend assets in addition to the API routes.

-    *Note: If your local `.env` file contains sensitive information that should not be directly passed via `--set-env-vars`, consider using Google Secret Manager for production environments.
-However, `PROJECT_ID`, `LOCATION`, and `NODE_ENV` are generally safe to set this way.*
+    -   **Note**: You no longer need to set `PROJECT_ID` or `LOCATION` as environment variables.
+The server now intelligently detects them from the Cloud Run environment.
+The `NODE_ENV` is also set to `production` automatically within the `Dockerfile`.

+### Troubleshooting

+#### 403 Permission Denied Errors with Vertex AI

+If, after deploying, you see `403 Forbidden` errors in your logs with the message `Permission 'aiplatform.endpoints.predict' denied`, it means the service account running your Cloud Run instance needs permission to access Vertex AI.

+1.  **Identify your Service Account**: By default, Cloud Run uses the **Compute Engine default service account**.
+You can find the exact email on the "Security" tab of your Cloud Run service in the Google Cloud Console.

+2.  **Grant the "Vertex AI User" role**: Use the `gcloud` command below, replacing the placeholder values with your actual project ID and service account email.
+    ```bash
+    gcloud projects add-iam-policy-binding YOUR_PROJECT_ID \
+        --member="serviceAccount:YOUR_SERVICE_ACCOUNT_EMAIL" \
+        --role="roles/aiplatform.user"
+    ```
+    The permissions may take a few minutes to apply.

+## Testing

+There are currently no automated unit or integration tests configured for this project.